Using a Tube Tester

 Next, choose the filament (heater) voltage.
 Again, do this before you plug the tube in.
 It's a good idea to leave the filament voltage set on its lowest setting, and then turn it up to what's needed.
 If you plug in a 6 volt tube and the machine is set for 35 volts, you're going to blow the tube.
 If you accidentally plug a 35 volt tube in and the voltage is set for 6 volts, the tube filament won't be stressed.

 Once the socket is configured (or found) and the voltage set, you can plug in the tube.
 Tube tester instructions may recommend letting the tube warm up for 30 seconds or a minute.
-I prefer to let them warm for 5 minutes unless I'm in a hurry.
+I prefer to let them warm more thoroughly unless I'm in a hurry.
 For emission tests, a fully warmed tube gives you a much more accurate result.
 I've tested tubes I thought were poor until I realized they were simply not warm, and they retested fine once they were.
+Voltage amplifier tubes (small current) don't need to be warmed much, but a beefy power tube or power-supply rectifier really ought to get nice and toasty if you want an accurate reading.

 The Shorts Test